kasturimitra/countriesOfTheWorld/README.md

 ## GDP

-One of the major factors on which a country is assessed is its GDP.
+One of the major factors on which a country is assessed is its GDP per capita.
 The following map shows the GDP for each country, colour coded for easy comparisons.
+The terms GDP and GDP per capita will be used interchangeably in this text.

 <iframe src="https://public.tableau.com/views/WorldData_17/GDPMap?:embed=y&:display_count=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (GDP Map)